canvasxyz/canvas/docs/6-networking.md

 - `lastSeen` is the milliseconds since the last heartbeat from this peer.
 - `topics` is the list of topics the peer is subscribed to.

-You may wish to filter the list of peers down to those 1) running in the browser, and 2) subscribed to the same application topic(s) that you are running.
+You may wish to filter the list of peers down to those running in the browser `peer.env === 'browser'`, and subscribed to the same application topic(s) that you care about (if the discovery topic is shared across applications).